Stay updated on news, articles and information for the rail industry

 ZETA-TECH has provided training services to most Class Is, but the company's major clients these days are transit agencies, including the Washington Metropolitan Area Transit Authority, Maryland Transit Administration, Southeastern Pennsylvania Transportation Authority, Chicago Transit Authority, Dallas Area Rapid Transit, Metrolink and Tren Urbano in Puerto Rico, says Holfeld.

 Jointed track isn't exempt from kinks or buckles, either.
-So, lubricating rail joints to ensure they don't become "frozen" with rust and can offer some slight movement is one of the best
+So, lubricating rail joints to ensure they don't become "frozen" with rust and can offer some slight movement is one of the best options, he says.

 The problem of heat-induced kinks and buckles has worsened since railroads moved from jointed rail to CWR, which became more popular in the 1980s and 1990s, and is broadly used today, says Track Guy Consultants' Zuspan.